dyno-might/dyno-might.github.io/_posts/2026-03-12-formatting.md

 This always gives me a strange feeling.
 It's like all the formatting is based on some ontology.
 And that ontology is what I really need to understand.
 But it's never actually explained.
 Instead, I guess I'm supposed to figure it out as things jerk between different topics?
 It's disorienting, like a movie that cuts between different scenes every three seconds.

 But maybe that's just my opinion?
 Maybe, but sometimes I'll ask people who write like this to show me some writing they admire.
-And inevitably, its's not 70% formatting, but mostly paragraphs and normal human language.
+And inevitably, it's not 70% formatting, but mostly paragraphs and normal human language.
 So I feel that people who write this way are violating the central tenet of making stuff, which is to [make something you would actually like](https://dynomight.net/writing-advice/).

 So then why write like that?
 Why do I, despite my griping, often find *myself* writing [like that](https://dynomight.net/aliens/)?
 I've wondered this for years.
 But I told myself that I was right and that too much formatting is bad.